ideasman42/the_joy_of_life_drawing/book.rst

-Since writing the first edition of "The Joy of Life Drawing" in the June of 2009 I have  read Harold Speed's detailed tome on drawing..."
-The Practice and Science of Drawing¨.
+Since writing the first edition of "The Joy of Life Drawing" in the June of 2009 I have  read Harold Speed's detailed tome on drawing...
+"The Practice and Science of Drawing".
 Written in the early 20th Century.
-This inspired piece of instructive literature will give insight and  reassurance to the serious and practised artist, ...and be a revelation to the newcomer..
+This inspired piece of instructive literature will give insight and  reassurance to the serious and practiced artist, ...and be a revelation to the newcomer..
 He spoke to my heart, ..I felt I had  met a true friend who understands me.......
 ..........and even the great Harold makes no mention of 'PATTERNING' as a Learning tool.
 His book is more about 'seeing, appreciation and understanding' than the physiology of  "mind to arm to hand training".